 Our suppliers have both minimum order and price conditions in order to produce the superb quality of models we are accustomed to, due to the time taken with the design, pattern, sample, production and finishing stages for each project in each scale we produce.
 For this reason, we are dependent on appropriate trading facilities from our main bankers, especially in order to maximise the number of new projects which can be delivered each year, and keep our customers satisfied.

-We immediately issued several Formal Complaints to the Bank in 2013, which they refused to uphold and the complaints process was exhausted.
+We immediately issued several Formal Complaints to the Bank in 2013, which they refused to uphold.
 The Financial Ombudsman advised in September 2014 that our claim was outside their resolution limit of £150,000, and therefore we needed to go to Court to achieve settlement.
-We have also reported this matter 4 separate time to the Financial Conduct Authority (FCA), but this has not led to any resolution or enforcement action being taken against Santander UK plc, as far as we are aware.
+We have reported this matter several times to the Financial Conduct Authority (FCA), and also to the Treasury Committee of the House of Commons, but this has not led to any satisfactory resolution or enforcement action being taken against the Bank, as far as we are aware.
 Even the UK Government departments who manage the EFG Scheme, including the British Business Bank, have advised they cannot intervene to resolve individual cases.
-We have also tried and exhausted negotiations directly with the Bank, through Solicitor’s and using a Mediator, but none of these efforts have resulted in any satisfactory or timely settlement of our claim.
+We have pursued and exhausted negotiations directly with the Bank, through Solicitor’s and using a Mediator, but so far, these efforts have not resulted in any satisfactory settlement.

-We are also taking this stand on behalf of all other UK businesses, with a view to improving the resolution options available to all others who have serious disputes with their banks which cannot be resolved by the Financial Ombudsman, the FCA or by other UK Government departments.
+We are also taking this stand on behalf of all other UK businesses, with a view to improving the resolution options available to all who have serious disputes which cannot be resolved by the Financial Ombudsman, the FCA or other UK Government departments.

-We urgently appeal to all our customers, website visitors and the general public to support us.
-We welcome donations or loans by cheque, PayPal or direct bank transfer to our alternative account with Barclays Bank, as follows:
+We urgently appeal to all our customers, website visitors and the general public to support us in every possible way.
+We welcome donations, loans or advance payments for models by cheque, PayPal or direct bank transfer to an alternative bank, as follows:

-We sincerely thank all those who have supported us through this exceedingly difficult time.
-We are particularly thankful for the support of our Solicitor, Steve Simpkins of Simpkins & Co., Highcliffe, Dorset, and our local Member of Parliament, Richard Drax MP for South Dorset, who has already appealed directly to the Bank and is willing to escalate his efforts following the return of parliament this coming week.
+We sincerely thank all those who are supporting us through this exceedingly difficult time, in particular our Solicitor, Steve Simpkins of Simpkins & Co., Highcliffe, Dorset, our Forensic Accountants Maurice Faull, Phil Southall and Simon Jaquiss, and our Member of Parliament, Richard Drax MP for South Dorset, along with many others.

 Quentin Poore (Director),